MillerAdulu/afyabora/READMe.md

 # Afya Bora API

 ## Introduction
 This was made at a Hackathon from the 19th - 21st of October 2018 held at Life Ministries Nairobi.
 This is the API for the mobile application available at [Afya Bora App](https://github.com/MillerAdulu/afyaboraapp).
 This was made by the Afya Bora team.
 This particular repository is adapted from the repository that was used available at [IHack](https://github.com/EdwinWalela/ihack) with minor changes in the code base while retaining the same functionality.
+A live version of this API is availabe on [Heroku](https://afyabora.herokuapp.com/)

 ## Setup